heyoka/lake/README.md

 # lake

-An Erlang RabbitMQ Streams client.
+An Erlang client for RabbitMQ's [stream plugin](https://www.rabbitmq.com/stream.html).

 A stream feeds into a lake, and a lake feeds into a stream.

 ## Usage